lakshmidurga-05/Group6-Blockchain/README.md

 ## Overview

 Fabric-SmartDefender is designed to enhance the security of IoT networks by:
-- Managing IoT devices and their trust scores using Hyperledger Fabric.
+- Managing IoT devices using Hyperledger Fabric.
 - Detecting and mitigating DDoS attacks in real-time using machine learning.
-- Providing a user-friendly interface for device registration, trust score updates, and monitoring.
+- Use 20 devices for ML algorithm predictions for testing the HyperLedger fabric network and chaincode.

 ## Features

-- **Blockchain Integration**: Uses Hyperledger Fabric to securely manage IoT device trust scores.
+- **Blockchain Integration**: Uses Hyperledger Fabric to securely manage IoT device.
 - **Machine Learning**: Employs an LSTM model to predict DDoS attacks based on network traffic data.

 ## Prerequisites